 All rooms include high-speed Wi-Fi, a TV with a Blu-Ray and DVD player, a Playstation 3 and an iPod dock.
 In the morning, relax on your private lanai with a cup of coffee fresh from the espresso machine.
 Wisp Restaurant & Lounge serves locally inspired cuisine and signature cocktails and even hosts regular live music.
 Thoughtful touches include beach cruiser bikes, outdoor yoga classes, and a complimentary evening wine reception.

-Best Family Hotel: Sheraton Waikiki
+Best for Families: Sheraton Waikiki

 Sheraton Waikiki resort is located at the heart the Waikiki beachfront.
 With a staggering array of amenities and activities, it’s a convenient one-stop-shop capable of keeping children of all ages entertained.
 All rooms and suites have cable TV and high-speed Internet.
 Per booking, up to two children under the age of 17 stay for free in existing beds - making this hotel a little more budget-friendly.